realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 The analytics dashboard connects to three systems:

-1. Lakebase for live position data
+1. Aura for road names in the cross-system join
-2. Databricks for Delta table storage and SQL analytics
+2. Lakebase for live position data
-3. Neo4j for road names in the cross-system join
+3. Lakehouse for Delta table storage and SQL analytics

 All three connections are from a local Jupyter notebook process using standard Python connectors.

 ### Incremental Sync

-On each 30-second refresh, the dashboard reads new position records from Lakebase and appends them to a Delta table in Databricks.
+On each 30-second refresh, the dashboard reads new position records from Lakebase and appends them to a Delta table in Lakehouse.
 It tracks the last `position_id` it synced in `st.session_state` and only reads records with a higher ID:

 ```sql
 SELECT vp.position_id, vp.vehicle_id, v.zone AS home_zone,